luissantos88/Snake2.0/README.md

 - After eat blue food need to wait 5 seconds till next random food.

-## Download
+## Contributing

-Go to the [Releases](https://github.com/luissantos88/Snake2.0/releases/tag/Latest) to download the latest JAR.
+Please feel free to send me your ideas or suggestions, feedback or feature requests or improvements, I would love to hear from you!

 ## Licença